DETAILED ACTION

 Step 1: Independent claims 1 (method) and dependent claims 2-18, respectively, fall within at least one of the four statutory categories of 35 U.S.C.
 101: (i) process; (ii) machine; (iii) manufacture; or (iv) composition of matter.
 Claim 1 is directed to a method (i.e. process).

-Step 2A Prong 1: The independent claim recites planning an agricultural operation associated with an agricultural working environment, the method comprising: receiving location data indicative of a relative location of the working environment with respect to a control location; estimating a travel time for one or more support machines between the working environment and the control location; estimating a processing time associated with the control location; estimating a working time for a working machine in the working environment; determining a suggested number of support machines for the agricultural operation in dependence on the travel time, the processing time and the working time; and generating an operational plan for the agricultural operation in dependence the determined suggested number of support machines (Certain Method of Organizing Human Activity & Mental Process), which are considered to be abstract ideas (See PEG 2019 and MPEP 2106.05).
+Step 2A Prong 1: The independent claim recites planning an agricultural operation associated with an agricultural working environment, the method comprising: receiving location data indicative of a relative location of the working environment with respect to a control location; estimating a travel time for one or more support machines between the working environment and the control location; estimating a processing time associated with the control location; estimating a working time for a working machine in the working environment; determining a suggested number of support machines for the agricultural operation in dependence on the travel time, the processing time and the working time wherein the suggested number of support machines is determined utilizing the formula n = R(2-d/s)/(e-f)], where n is the number of support machines, d is a distance between the working environment and the control location, s is a travel speed for the one or more support machines, e is the processing time, and f is the working time; and generating an operational plan for the agricultural operation in dependence the determined suggested number of support machines; and controlling operation of the working machine based at least partially on the generated operational plan (Certain Method of Organizing Human Activity, Mental Process, and Mathematical Concepts), which are considered to be abstract ideas (See PEG 2019 and MPEP 2106.05).
 [Examiner notes the underlined limitations above recite the abstract idea].

-The steps/functions disclosed above and in the independent claims recite the abstract idea of Certain Methods of Organizing Human Activity because the claimed limitations are planning an agricultural operation by determining a suggested number of support machines for the agricultural operation and generating an operational plan for the agricultural operation, which is managing personal behavior.
+The steps/functions disclosed above and in the independent claims recite the abstract idea of Certain Methods of Organizing Human Activity because the claimed limitations are planning an agricultural operation by determining a suggested number of support machines for the agricultural operation, generating an operational plan for the agricultural operation, and controlling operation of the work machine based at least partially on the generated operational plan, which is managing personal behavior.
 The Applicant’s claimed limitations are planning an agricultural operation, which recite the abstract idea of Organizing Human Activity.

-The steps/functions disclosed above and in the independent claims recite the abstract idea of Mental Process because the claimed limitations are planning an agricultural operation by: estimating a travel time of support machines between the working environment and the control location; estimating a processing time associated with the control location; estimating a working time for a working machine in the working environment; determining a suggested number of support machines for the agricultural operation; and generating an operational plan for the agricultural operation, which functions of the human mind in the form of observation, judgment, and evaluation.
+The steps/functions disclosed above and in the independent claims recite the abstract idea of Mental Process because the claimed limitations are planning an agricultural operation by: estimating a travel time of support machines between the working environment and the control location; estimating a processing time associated with the control location; estimating a working time for a working machine in the working environment; determining a suggested number of support machines for the agricultural operation; generating an operational plan for the agricultural operation, and controlling operation of the work machine based at least partially on the generated operational plan, which functions of the human mind in the form of observation, judgment, and evaluation.
 The Applicant’s claimed limitations are planning an agricultural operation, which recite the abstract idea of Mental Process.

 In addition, dependent claims 3-13 and 15 further narrow the abstract idea and recite further defining the estimated travel time; processing time; crop processing time; working time; the suggested number of support machines; the operational plan comprising a route plan; controlling operation of one or more operable components associated with one or more of the working machine(s), the support machine(s) and/or the control location in dependence on the operational plan.
 These processes are similar to the abstract idea noted in the independent claims because they further the limitations of the independent claims which recite a certain method of organizing human activity which include managing personal behavior as well as mental processes.
 Accordingly, these claim elements do not serve to confer subject matter eligibility to the claims since they recite abstract ideas.
 Dependent claims 2, 14, and 16-18 will be discussed in Prong 2 analysis below.